Spectral analysis of a family of symmetric, scale-invariant diffusions with singular coefficients and associated limit

 with $J_{\alpha}$ the ordinary Bessel function of the first kind of order $\alpha$.
 As we will show below, for each $q$ the function $\mathbf{e}^{(\nu)}(qx)$ is an eigenfunction of $L^{(\nu)}$, with eigenvalue $-\frac{1}{2}|q|^{\nu+2}$, Furthermore, using known properties of the Hankel transform, it is straightforward to show that this is a complete set of eigenfunctions.

 .15in

-\textbf{Limit Theorems}.
-To illustrate the utility of the generalized characteristic functions $\phi_t^{(\nu)}(q)$, we prove below two limit theorems.
-These are Theorems \ref{ThmDiffToDiff} and \ref{ThmWalkToDiff} below, summarized here as follows: \begin{theorem*} Let $(X_t)_{t\ge 0}$ be a process of one of the two following types, either \begin{description} \item[\textnormal{Case 1 (Thm. \ref{ThmDiffToDiff}):}] a diffusion process on $\R$ with generator $ L_D =\frac{1}{2}\frac{d}{dx}D(x)\frac{d}{dx},$ where $D:\R\rightarrow (0,\infty)$ is bounded from below on compact sets and satisfies
+\textbf{Limit Theorem}.
+To illustrate the utility of the generalized characteristic functions $\phi_t^{(\nu)}(q)$, we prove Theorem~\ref{ThmWalkToDiff}, which we summarize here as follows: \begin{theorem*} Let $(X_t)_{t\ge 0}$ be a continuous-time reversible random walk on $\Z$ with jump rates